Coronavirus - Hospital Visitation

 Rules about Visitors Should be Public

-- Hospitals and doctors have to tell you and your family all of their rules for visitors.
+- Hospitals and doctors should tell you and your family all of their rules for visitors.
 The rules should talk about support persons for people with disabilities.
 The rules should also talk about PPE like masks or gloves.

 - Hospital and doctors should put up signs about visitors at the building, in parking lots, and where you enter.
-They should post their rules online and on Facebook, Instagram, and other places.
-They should make sure that you can understand these rules.
+They should post their rules online and should make sure that you can understand these rules.

 We are Here to Help